Last Updated on by Nick Braithwaite

 No matter how good your site or blog might be, it’s very difficult to attract and retain a following without a complementary social media presence.
-Of course, this adds cost in taking up extra time to make the relevant posts, and it’s also easy to simply forget to update social media accounts.
-The plugins listed below streamline and automate this process while also adding a number of cool and useful features, and anyone with a WordPress website or blog should definitely consider trying one of them.
+Of course, this adds cost in taking up extra time to make the relevant posts, and it’s also easy to forget to update social media accounts.
+The plugins listed below simplify and automate this process while also adding a number of cool and useful features, and anyone with a WordPress website or blog should definitely consider trying one of them.

 CoSchedule is an all-in-one calendar that lets you take care of both social media and blog posts from one simple interface.
 Of course, you can cross-post as well.
 Rescheduling a post is easy with a convenient drag-and-drop feature, and there’s also a team management element for multiple users.